ApayRus/EngEasy-content/pages/lessons/27-present-continuous-household/en.md

 She is putting the book on the sofa.
 The baby is lying in the small room.

-What are you doing in the kitchen now?
+You are cooking in the kitchen now.
-Where is your father sitting?
+My father is sitting on the sofa.
-Is your mother making tea or coffee?
+My mother is making tea.
-Why are they looking through the window?
+They are looking through the window.
-What is the pet doing now?
+The pet is playing with a toy now.
-Are you putting milk in the tea?
+You are putting milk in your tea.
-Is your brother watching TV or reading?
+My brother is watching TV.
-What is she putting on the table?
+She is putting a spoon on the table.
-Is the pet lying under the sofa?
+The pet is lying under the sofa.
-Who is sitting on my new chair?
+My friend is sitting on my new chair.

 My father is sitting on the sofa and watching TV.
 My mother is taking the kettle and making tea.